Best WordPress migration plugin (tested & compared)

-Migrating WordPress websites to new hosting doesn’t always go to plan.
+Migrating a WordPress site to new hosting doesn’t always go to plan.

 Do these challenges sound familiar?

-• Moving from low-quality hosting and the associated memory limits!
+• Moving from low-quality hosting with strict memory limits

-After chatting with WordPress colleagues in the hosting space, I decided to test these plugins specifically:
+After speaking with WordPress professionals in the hosting space, I selected the following plugins for testing:

 • All-In-One Migration